flucoma/flucoma-docs/doc/LSTMForecast.rst

 :message fit:

    :arg sourceDataSeries: Source data

-   :arg targetLabelSet: Target labels

-   Train the network to map between a source :fluid-obj:`DataSeries` and target :fluid-obj:`LabelSet`
+   Train the network to learn to continue a :fluid-obj:`DataSeries`

 :message predict:

    :arg sourceDataSeries: Input data

-   :arg targetLabelSet: :fluid-obj:`LabelSet` to write the predicted labels into
+   :arg targetDataSeries: Where to output the forecasted data

+   :arg forecastLength: how many frames to predict into the future, if left blank it will return the same number of frames provided for each series

-   Predict labels for a :fluid-obj:`DataSeries` (given a trained network)
+   Predict continuations for a :fluid-obj:`DataSeries` (given a trained network)

 :message predictPoint:

-   :arg sourceBuffer: Input point
+   :arg sourceBuffer: Input series

+   :arg targetBuffer: Where to output the forecasted data

+   :arg forecastLength: how many frames to predict into the future, if left blank it will return the same number of frames provided

-   Predict a label for a single data point in a |buffer|
+   Predict a continuation to the data in a |buffer| (given a trained network)

 :message clear: